Complex use of Selections calls for robust tools. Turbo-charge your workflow and make your life easier with these three advanced options.

 Reloading your last-used selection will automatically activate Selection mode.
 From here you can make further modifications to your selection if necessary.

 Store the selections you use over and over, and recall them whenever you need them.

 Tap Save & Load, then tap the + button in the top right corner of the Selections pop-up to store your current selection.
-It will appear in the list as Selection #, with a thumbnail preview of the selected shape.
+This will appear in the list as Selection #, with a thumbnail preview of the selected shape.